DrDBanner/inmanage/readme.md

 Performing a backup prior to an update is a good cause.
 In case something goes wrong you can switch back to the last working version in no time by renaming the broken installation and putting the last working in place.
 Like this:

 ### Rollback
-Let's assume you folder looks like this:
+Let's assume your folder looks like this:
 ```bash
 ls -la